NeVAE: A Deep Generative Model for Molecular Graphs: : A Variational Autoencoder for Molecular Graphs

 In this section, we first give a high-level overview of the design of \ourmodel, our variational autoencoder for molecular graphs, starting from the data it is designed for.
 Then, we describe more in-depth the key technical aspects of its individual components.
 Finally, we elaborate on the training procedure, scalability and implementation details.

 \xhdr{High-level overview} We observe a collection of $N$ molecular graphs $\{ \Gcal_i = (\Vcal_i, \Ecal_i) \}_{i \in [N]}$, where $\Vcal_i$ and $\Ecal_i$ denote the corresponding set of nodes (atoms) and edges (bonds), respectively, and this collection may contain graphs with a different number of nodes and edges.
-Moreover, for each molecular graph $\Gcal = (\Vcal, \Ecal)$, we also observe a set of node features $\Fcal = \{ \fb_u \}_{u \in \Vcal}$ and edge weights $\Ycal = \{ y_{uv} \}_{(u,v) \in \Ecal}$.
-More specifically, the node features $\fb_u$ are one-hot representations of the type of the atoms (\ie, $C$, $H$, $N$ or $O$), and the edge weight $y_{uv}$ are the bond types (\ie, single, double, triple).
+Moreover, for each molecular graph $\Gcal = (\Vcal, \Ecal)$, we also observe a set of node features $\Fcal = \{ \tb_u, \xb_u \}_{u \in \Vcal}$ and edge weights $\Ycal = \{ y_{uv} \}_{(u,v) \in \Ecal}$.
+More specifically, $\tb_u$ are one-hot representations of the type of the atoms (\ie, $C$, $H$, $N$ or $O$), $\xb_u$ are the coordinates of the atoms in three dimensional space, and $y_{uv}$ are the bond types (\ie, single, double, triple).
 Our goal is then to design a variational autoencoder for molecular graphs that, once trained on this collection of graphs, has the ability of creating new plausible molecular graphs, including node features and edge weights.
 In doing so, it will also provide a latent representation of any graph in the collection (or elsewhere) with meaningful semantics.

 Following the above background on variational autoencoders, we characterize \ourmodel\ by means of: